-Columns (ii) and (iii) of Fig. 4 show that Swarm encountered irregularity structures along their tracks on 2015-03-02.
-The irregularities were more intense near the Equatorial Ionization Anomally (EIA) belts at about $\pm 10^{\circ} - \pm 15^{\circ}$ QLat than at the quasi-dipole equator.
-Zakharenkova et al. (2016) analyzed one sample of plasma plumes recorded by JULIA and from the results they presented, several Global Positioning System (GPS) satellites orbiting over the JRO encountered irregularities near the magnetic equator on 2015-03-02.
-Therefore, the structures observed by Swarm could be associated with the JULIA plasma
+Columns (ii) and (iii) in Fig. 4 show that Swarm satellites encountered ionospheric irregularities along their tracks on 2 March 2015.
+The irregularities were more intense near the equatorial ionization anomaly (EIA) belts at about ± 10 to $\pm 15^{\circ}$ QLat than at the quasi-dipole equator.
+Zakharenkova et al. (2016) analysed one sample of plasma plumes recorded by JULIA; from the results they presented, several Global Positioning System (GPS) satellites orbiting over the JRO encountered irregularities near the magnetic equator on 2 March 2015.
+Therefore, the structures observed by Swarm could be associated with the JULIA plasma plumes on 2 March 2015.
+Roddy et al. (2010) and Nishioka et al. (2011) also presented single-case events while comparing in situ plasma density measurements made by the C/NOFS satellite with JULIA observations.
+However, in the results presented by Roddy et al. (2010) and Nishioka et al. (2011), the EIA could not be resolved because C/NOFS orbited in a nearly meridional direction.